-Released in 1985 in Japan, then the rest of the world over the next few years, the Sega Master System is Sega’s first majorly successful console.
+Released in 1985 in Japan, and then the rest of the world over the next few years, the Sega Master System was Sega’s first majorly successful console.

 Specification: